The Best Home Remedies to Relieve Foot Pain

 Shoe inserts, or orthotics, can provide foot pain relief if your discomfort is caused by flat feet or fallen arches.
 They’re available at medical-supply stores or from a podiatrist.

 Putting off that visit to the doctor?
-Here are eight signs it’s time for a checkup.
+Here are 20 symptoms you should never ignore.

 Give Your Feet a Workout